Scar Camouflage FAQ

 1. Raised/keloid scars

-2. Very dark brown/black scars that may not take pigment evenly
+2. Very dark brown/black scars that may not take pigment evenly.
+Inkless revision is needed in these cases prior to camouflage.

 What results can I expect?